igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 The initial implementation of CARRT software was developed in parallel with the hardware build.
 There were many lesson learned on both sides.
 For example, the original hardware had only a single power bus for both the motors and the electronic components.
 Initial testing showed this to be a bad design: when the motors turned on they caused large voltage drops that then triggered a reset in the ATmega 2560.
-That's why now there are separate power buses, one for motors and one for ICs.
+That's why now there are two separate power buses, one for motors and one for ICs.
 Another example is that trying to drive a servo directly from the ATmega 2560 using PWM caused servo jitter due to the many other interrupts that the ATmega 2560 had to service.
 This is why CARRT uses a dedicated PCA9685 board to control the servo.

 The initial software also avoided use of dynamic memory allocation: all states were pre-allocated as global objects.
 As the number of states grew, this